 - This is not a creamy soup that uses cheddar cheese instead its low in fat.

 Broccoli – use a large head of broccoli and its stem.
 Cut the head into pieces.
-Peel the skin from the stem and cut into bite sized pieces.
+Peel the skin from the stem and cut it into bite-sized pieces.
 Wash well to remove any sand.

-Cauliflower – use half a large cauliflower, remove any discolouration.
-Roughly chop the cauliflower into small bite sized pieces and wash well.
+Cauliflower – use half a large cauliflower, remove any discoloration.
+Roughly chop the cauliflower into small bite-sized pieces and wash well.